nyggus/tracemem/README.md

 ## `@MEMTRACE`: Creating memory points by decorating a function

 If you want to log the full-memory usage of a particular function, you can use the `@MEMTRACE` decorator.
 It creates two memory points: right before and right after calling the function.
-Just like the other `memtrace` tools, you do not need to import the decorator:
+Just like the other `tracemem` tools, you do not need to import the decorator:

 ```python-repl
 >>> @MEMTRACE